 Desquamation replaces old skin cells with brand-new ones.
 Skin cells, and the connective tissues between them, are made up of collagen.
 Collagen makes up a whopping 30% of all protein in our bodies.
 But as we age, we become less and less efficient at producing our own collagen, so our body becomes more fragile, and we lose skin elasticity.

 What does this mean?
 That we need to stimulate collagen production.

 And what is collagen made of?
 Peptides.

-However, it needs to be said that eye creams are not a miracle cure, and at best, they are a preventive treatment that will take time to show its effects.
-Sometimes, you will need to wait for months until you see a marked difference.
+Eye creams are not a miracle cure; at best, they are a preventive treatment that will take time to show its effects.
+Sometimes, you'll need to wait months until you see a marked difference.
 Other times, an eye cream will produce almost immediate results.
-As we mentioned above, everyone’s different, so results can vary from one person to the next.
-Eye creams, in general, produce temporary effects, as long as you use them.
-That’s because there are other lifestyle and physiological factors involved in causing most of the problems that eye creams aim to treat.
+Eye creams generally produce temporary effects as long as you use them.
+That’s because other lifestyle and physiological factors are involved in causing most of the problems that eye creams aim to treat.

 That said, eye creams are slated to prevent the appearance of signs of aging, such as fine lines and wrinkles, just as moisturizers and other types of creams.
 Since the skin around our eyes differs from the rest of the face, treating it with a specialized product, such as an eye cream, can be more beneficial than just applying a normal moisturizer.